miloswikarski/doc2any-blog/README.md

 1. Create a new directory in `src/app/blog/[post-slug]/`
 2. Add a `page.tsx` file with the blog post content
 3. Update the blog listing in `src/app/blog/page.tsx`
-4. Add the new post to `src/app/sitemap.ts`
+4. The sitemap will automatically include your new post (no manual update needed!)

 ### SEO Optimization